dswarm/dswarm/doc/server-install.md

 }
 ```

-move old content root and link the new one. lookupt for the correct user path! (the directory will be created later on)
+move old content root and link the new one. lookout for the correct user path! (the directory will be created later on)

 ```
 # mv /usr/share/nginx/{html,.old}